Super Mario Sunshine/Version Differences

 - When a Nozzle box respawns in the Japanese version, it uses the same sound effect as a wooden barrel respawing.
 In the international versions, the Nozzle boxes have a unique sound effect when they respawn.

 - There are some audio delays in the Japanese version (such as when Shadow Mario appears in Delfino Plaza) that were fixed in the international versions.

-- Normally, there's a unique music theme when a shine sprite appears, but in the Japanese version the music sometimes won't play when a Shine Sprite appears and won't come back until you restart your console.
+- Normally, there's a short when a shine sprite appears, but in the Japanese version the music sometimes won't play when a Shine Sprite appears and won't come back until you restart your console.
 This glitch can also cause longer load times and sometimes, collecting a Shine Sprite will crash the game.
 This was fixed in the international versions.

 - The timing for the sound (the same sound for when Mario gets thrown by a Pianta) for when Mario gets shot from the cannon to get to Pinna Park is different.
 In the Japanese version the sound is played when Mario goes inside the cannon (before Mario even gets shot from the cannon), but the international versions correctly have the sound played when Mario gets shot from the cannon.

 During the arrival cutscene, Mario and Toadsworth are seen speaking in the background while Peach is in focus.
 As Peach spots Shadow Mario, the Japanese version has low-volume dialogue between them.
 In a bit of self-referential humor, Mario states, "Looks like Mario's gonna have to find a job," to which Toadsworth asks, "Trying to start a new career?" right before his line about the princess's well-being.
 This banter is not subtitled, and it was mysteriously removed from international versions in spite of it being in clear English.